takagallardo/nvme-secure-erase-tool/README.md

 - All user files
 - All partitions
 - All filesystems (ext4, NTFS, etc.)
-- Installed OS (Linux / Windows)
+- Installed operating systems
 - Previously deleted residual data
 - Disk encryption keys

-Data recovery after this process is not possible using software tools.
+Data recovery after this process is not possible using software-based recovery tools.

 ---

 ## What Cannot Be Erased (By Design)

-The following SSD metadata remains (as per hardware design):
+The following SSD metadata remains, as defined by hardware controller design:

 - Power cycle count
 - Power-on hours
-- Total write amount
+- Total data written
 - Model name
 - Serial number
 - Firmware version

-These are controller-level statistics and not user data.
+These are controller-level statistics and do not contain user data.

 ---